blossomacademyca/site-blossomacademy/enrollment_information.md

 layout: default
 title: Enrollment Information
 ---
-Learn more about how to enroll your child at Academie Blossom Academy and understand our academic program, fees and other important information about our daycare.
+Learn more about how to enroll your child at Académie Blossom Academy and understand our academic program, fees and other important information about our daycare.

 ### Registration & Enrollment